lunasec-io/lunasec/docs/pages/overview/introduction.md

   );
 }
 ```
-This seamlessly creates an iFrame in your page, isolating the sensitive data completely.
+This seamlessly creates an iFrame in your page, isolating the sensitive data completely without any change to how your app looks or functions.

 You will need to add a
 LunaSec library to your frontend(as shown here), another to your backend, and to host a copy of the Tokenizer Backend